Commutative algebras of series: Additional proofs

 \item $f_\e = g_\e$, and

 \item for every letter $a \in \Sigma$, we have $(\deriveleft a f) \mathrel {R^*} (\deriveleft a g)$.

-\end{enumerate} We have the following equality proof principle for bisimulations up-to transitivity.
-Its proof uses the fact that if $R$ is a bisimulation up-to transitivity, then $R^*$ is included in a bisimulation (since the largest simulation \emph{is} transitive), and then one applies~\cref{lem:bisimulation}.
+\end{enumerate} We have the following equality proof principle for bisimulations up-to reflexivity-transitivity.
+Its proof uses the fact that if $R$ is a bisimulation up-to reflexivity-transitivity, then $R^*$ is included in a bisimulation (since the largest simulation \emph{is} reflexive and transitive), and then one applies~\cref{lem:bisimulation}.